About the Organization

 Our network of practitioners and trainees includes folks with ancestral lineages from all inhabited continents, and we are committed to offering ancestral healing in ways that are kind, culturally healing, accessible, mindful of place and histories of colonialism, and anchored in sound and effective ritual practice.

-Sessions are available in seven languages (English, German, Greek, Spanish, French, Dutch, and American Sign Language), and with practitioners of diverse nationalities, professional training, genders, geographies, religious and academic backgrounds, and life experience.
+Sessions are available in nine languages (English, German, Greek, Spanish, French, Dutch, Xhosa, Zulu and American Sign Language), and with practitioners of diverse nationalities, professional training, genders, geographies, religious and academic backgrounds, and life experience.

 Community & Who We Serve